Pandemic Response and the Temporary Closing of Facilities

 - Ensure your technology resilience and disaster recovery plans are up-to-date and stress-tested so that employees can continue to be productive remotely.
 If you have on-premises IT hosting, frequently monitor your cooling systems to ensure increased IT system demands from remotely working employees are not creating an ignition hazard.
 Portable air-conditioning units and commercial grade fans should be on hand to provide additional aisle and room cooling if needed.

 - Reinforce your cybersecurity protocols with employees and ask them to remain hyper-vigilant to ransomware and phishing scams.
 Cyber criminals will use the current pandemic to prey on organizations and their remote staff.
+Related resources can be accessed through the following resources:

 - Ensure all drainage systems are fully functional, and drain outlets are clear of obstructions.
 This includes systems in elevator pits, basements, and other low-level areas.

 - Work with your custodial service provider to disinfect and clean buildings according to best available recommendations.
+Current guidance can be found here:

 - Ensure all shipping and receiving operations are suspended or make alternative arrangements for delivery services.